hanwant9684/NewTest/replit.md

 - **Payment Gateways**: PayPal, UPI, Amazon Pay/Gift Card, Cryptocurrency (USDT/BTC/ETH)

 ## Recent Changes

+### Dump Channel Feature (October 23, 2025)
+Added optional dump channel functionality for monitoring downloaded content:

+**What It Does:**
+- Automatically forwards all downloaded media to a specified channel
+- Includes user ID and original caption with each forwarded item
+- Works for all media types: photos, videos, audio, documents, and media groups
+- Completely optional - only activates when configured

+**Configuration:**
+- Set `DUMP_CHANNEL_ID` environment variable to your channel ID (e.g., -1001234567890)
+- Leave empty to disable the feature
+- Bot must be added as admin to the dump channel

+**How It Works:**
+- After successfully sending media to the user, bot silently forwards a copy to dump channel
+- Each forwarded item shows: User ID and original caption (if any)
+- For media groups, only the first item includes the full caption with user info
+- Errors are logged but don't interrupt user downloads

+**Files Modified:**
+- `config.py`: Added DUMP_CHANNEL_ID configuration
+- `helpers/utils.py`: Added send_to_dump_channel() function and integrated into send_media() and processMediaGroup()
+- `main.py`: Updated processMediaGroup() call to pass user_id

+**Benefits:**
+- Monitor what types of content users are downloading
+- Track usage patterns and popular content
+- Quality control and content analysis
+- No impact on user experience - runs silently in background

 ### Message Duplication Fix (October 17, 2025)
 Fixed critical issue where the bot was sending duplicate status messages due to Telegram message editing errors: